Start something new after VBS

 Hundreds attend training in Hong Kong

-by Kara Kistner on May 7, 2014 in education and discipleship
+by Kara Kistner on May 7, 2014 in discipleship

 In August 2013, Michelle Chan, minister to children at Kowloon International Baptist Church (KIBC) in Hong Kong, attended a children and family summit at Dallas Baptist University.
 Here she felt her understanding of the roles Sunday School teacher and children's minister were renewed and refreshed.